Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 }
 ```

-It is important to never rely on policy insert ordering and always express policy execution constraints using `AddPipelineOptions` when policies have interactions.
+**Note**: It is important to never rely on policy insert ordering and always express policy execution constraints using `AddPipelineOptions` when policies have interactions.
 For example, the following code snippets have identical effects:

 ```typescript
 pipeline.addPolicy(barPolicy);